-The University’s Employee Assistance Program (EAP) is a confidential, professional service for employees, their dependents, and organizational work units.
+The University’s Employee Assistance Program (EAP) is a free, confidential, professional service for employees, their dependents, and organizational work units.
 The EAP provides a variety of services to help employees influenced by a range of personal or professional stressors.

 Contacts and Locations